MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 When you change the option selected, you will see the value in the **Data Inputs** panel on the right.
 Additionally, if you change the value, the component shows the associated value updated.

-#### Supporting read-only and field-level security
+### Supporting read-only and field-level security

-When creating model-driven apps field code components, enterprise applications need to respect the control state when read-only or masked due to field-level security.
-If the code component does not render a read-only UI when the column is read-only, in some circumstances (for example, when a record is inactive) a column can be updated by a user where it should not.
+When creating model-driven apps `field` components, enterprise applications need to respect the control state when read-only or masked due to field-level security.
+If the code component does not render a read-only UI when the column is read-only, in some circumstances (for example, when a record is inactive) a column can be updated by the user where it should not.
 More information: [Field level security in model-driven apps](/power-platform/admin/field-level-security).

 Inside the `updateView`, add the following code to get the disabled and masked flags: